BS in Physical Education

 - Effective teaching skills

-120 credits of coursework is required for the baccalaureate degree with a minimum 3.0 overall GPA.
-Major GPA requirements differ depending on field of study.
+120 credits of coursework is required for the baccalaureate degree with a minimum 3.0 overall GPA and Major GPA.
 Consult the Teacher Education Program Handbook for more information.